Wednesday, December 5, 2018

 The day before was like any other day.
 People went to work, got married, had babies.
 Athletes and actors performed on TV, the mail was delivered, school was in session.
 Trains and planes ran on time, dogs were walked in the parks, children played in schoolyards and in the streets.
 Armies waged war, politicians did, whatever it is they do.

-In fact, as a percentage of the world’s population, it was barely 10%.
-But, for those who experienced it, the shock was devastating.
+Although as a percentage of the world’s population, it effected just 10%, for those who experienced it, the shock was devastating.
 And, as if it was controlled by a purposeful hand, it effected the rich and powerful at an alarming rate.

 The Switch barely touched Africa.
 The Polar Regions and most of Indonesia were spared.
 Few people in South and Central America were changed, but many in North America, especially the United States experienced it.
 Europeans were also inordinately altered.
 Oddly, every United Nations representative, every head of state, every religious leader (excepting the Dali Lama), almost every person of influence was switched overnight.